Kurt Tank: World War II

-The Fw 190 Würger (Shrike), first flying in 1939 and produced from 1941 to 1945, was a mainstay Luftwaffe single-seat fighter during World War II, and Tank's most-produced (over 20,000) and famous design.
-In January 1943, he was named honorary professor with a chair at the Technical University of Braunschweig, in recognition of his work developing aircraft.

 In 1944, the Reichsluftfahrtministerium (German Air Ministry) decided that new fighter aircraft designations must include the chief designer's name.
 Kurt Tank's new designs were therefore given the prefix Ta.
 His most notable late-war design was the high-speed/high-altitude Ta 152 single-engine fighter, a continuation of the Fw 190 design.

+When the war was almost ending, the US Army captured Bad Eilsen and discovered Tank still working along with 2,000 engineers.
+Colonel Marco Ferrari found a letter written by Tank proposing the construction of more fighters.
+Ferrari told Tank the Combined Bomber Offensive might just have failed if the Germans had built more fighters and heeded Tank's recommendation.

 Postwar

 After the war, Tank negotiated for an employment position with the United Kingdom, with the Nationalist government of China, and with representatives of the Soviet Union.
 The British government decided not to offer him a contract on the grounds that they could not see how he could be integrated into a research project or design group.

 When those negotiations proved unsuccessful, he accepted an offer from Argentina to work at its aerotechnical institute, the Instituto Aerotécnico in Córdoba under the name of Pedro Matthies.

 Tank moved to Córdoba in central Argentina in late 1946, with many of his Focke-Wulf co-workers.
-One of these was Ronald Richter, who proposed to power airplanes with nuclear energy, to be developed in the Huemul Project, which was later proven to be a fraud according to some.
+He also reportedly recommended Ronald Richter, who proposed to power airplanes with nuclear energy, to the Argentine officials.
+Richter would later be involved in the Huemul Project, which was eventually proven to be a fraud.

 The Instituto Aerotécnico later became Argentina's military aeroplane factory, the Fábrica Militar de Aviones.
 While there, Tank designed the IAe Pulqui II based on the Focke-Wulf Ta 183 design that had reached mock-up stage by the end of World War II; it was a state-of-the-art design for its day, but the project was cancelled after the fall of Peron in 1955.
 When President Juan Perón fell from power, the ex-Focke-Wulf team dispersed, with many, including Tank, moving to India.
 First he worked as Director of the Madras Institute of Technology, where one of his students was future President of India Abdul Kalam, who went on to design the indigenous Satellite Launch Vehicle (SLV) and lead the Integrated Guided Missile Development Programme.
 Tank later joined Hindustan Aeronautics, where he designed the Hindustan Marut fighter-bomber, the first military aircraft constructed in India.
 The first prototype flew in 1961, and the Marut was retired from active service in 1985.
-Tank left Hindustan Aeronautics in 1967 and by the 1970s, he had returned to live in Berlin, basing himself in Germany for the rest of his life.
+Tank left Hindustan Aeronautics in 1967 and by the 1970s, he had returned to live in West Berlin, basing himself in Germany for the rest of his life.
 He worked as a consultant for MBB.